Isidro Baldenegro López: Work

 growth forests from devastating logging.
 As of January 2017, this prize has been awarded to 4 Mexican activists, including Baldenegro.
 Goldman Environmental Foundation's president said that Baldenegro's "relentless work organizing peaceful protests against illegal logging in the Sierra Madre mountains helped protect the forests, lands and rights of his people.
 He was a fearless leader and a source of inspiration to so many people fighting to protect our environment and indigenous peoples."

 Death

 Baldenegro was assassinated on January 15, 2017.
 His relatives have said that his murder is connected to other killings and attacks on indigenous people who have opposed logging in the region.
 The Guardian noted that his death came just months after Berta Cáceres, who also won the Goldman Environmental Prize, was assassinated.
 122 environmental activists were killed in Latin America in 2015, and 185 were killed worldwide.

 Organizers of the Goldman Environmental Prize stated they "denounce his murder in the strongest possible terms" and called on the Government of Mexico "to conduct a speedy, independent and transparent investigation into his death, and to do all within its powers to bring the perpetuators to justice."

-Tribute

-On 18 March 2018, Google celebrated Isidro Baldenegro López’s 52nd Birthday with a doodle.